AvinX12/AvinX12/README.md

 ## Hi there 👋, I'm Avinash

+- 🎓 I’m currently pursuing a Master’s degree in Computer Engineering at [New York University](https://www.nyu.edu) - New York, NY, USA.
+I graduated with a Bachelor of Technology (Honours) degree in Computer Science and Engineering from [SASTRA University](https://sastra.edu) - Thanjavur, TN, India.
+- 🔭 I’m currently working on "Virtual Guards for Safe Operation of Autonomous Collaborative Robots using Ambient Sensors" research project.
+- 💬 Ask me about Python, PyTorch, ML, DL, CV, Java, C++, ...or anything [here](https://github.com/AvinX12/AvinX12/issues).
+- 🌱 I’m currently learning Network Security and improving my Data Structures related skills.
+- 🤔 I’m seeking assistance in securing a full-time job in Software Engineering, Applied AI, ML, or Data Science roles in the US or Europe, preferably starting after May 2025, as I’ll be graduating then.
+- 😄 Pronouns: he/him
+- 📫 How to reach me:

 <!--
 **AvinX12/AvinX12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.